fdietz/team_dashboard/README.markdown

 # Team Dashboard

-Team Dashboard lets you visualize your team's metrics all in one place.
+Team Dashboard lets you visualize your team's metrics all in one place (see [Screenshot](https://github.com/fdietz/team_dashboard/raw/master/gh-pages/screenshot.png)).

 This beta version leverages Graphite as the first input source to display graphs and other widgets.